iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/All Pairs Shortest Paths.md

 **Proof**:

 Following the same idea as [[../CSE 000 Basics Algorithms/Characterizations Shortest Paths from Source]].
 We skip the proof here because they are really similar.

+**The Generic Labeling Algorithms**
+> One algorithm that asserts the optimality path conditions repeatedly will terminate and achieve optimality at the end.

 **Theorem: All Pairs Shortest Path Recursion**
 > let $d^{(k)}(i ,j)$ denotes the low cost $i-j$ directed path only using nodes $1, 2, \cdots, k - 1$, then it satisfies the conditions: